 Turkey Trots are events that occur in several different islands, but a popular one is hosted in Maui.

-If you and your family enjoy outdoor activities and want to be a part of the community, then participating in a Turkey Trot is a fun way to celebrate the holiday.
+If you and your family enjoy outdoor activities and want to be a part of the community, then participating in a Turkey Trot is a fun way to celebrate the holiday on your Hawaii vacation.

 You can run or fun walk your choice of 5-kilometer or 10-kilometer distances, winning awards, and helping to donate food to local food banks as well.